 I also learned how to compile the interpreter to WebAssembly (WASM).
 A key challenge was figuring out how to access the standard out within the browser environment, so that printed results from AntiLang could be displayed.
 That was a learning curve in itself.

-Write a grammar for syntax highlighting a new language using the Monaco editor was another big ball game.
+Writing a grammar for syntax highlighting a new language using the Monaco editor was another major challenge.
 I had no idea if something like this existed, even though it’s something that powers VSCode and I use it every day.
 It was fascinating to see how syntax highlighting actually works under the hood.
 These two learnings are substantial enough for their own blog posts, which I plan to write in the coming weeks and will link here.

 This project has given me a deep appreciation for the complexity of language development.
 Even this simple, unoptimized language took a month to build.
 I have immense respect for those who work on compilers and interpreters.